open-pdf-sign/open-pdf-sign-configurator/README.md

 # open-pdf-sign-configurator

-## open-pdf-sign-configurator
+open-pdf-sign-configurator is a tool that simplifies the process of setting up and configuring open-pdf-sign on an nginx server.
+It automates many of the steps involved in the installation and configuration process, making it quick and easy for users to get open-pdf-sign up and running on their web servers.
+This can help save time and reduce the potential for errors, allowing users to quickly and easily sign PDFs on their web server.

-This package can be used to install the open-pdf-sign server to sign all PDFs on your Nginx server After you install this and activate it, all PDFs served by your Nginx server will automatically be signed by your SSL certificate for your domain being used by Nginx
+After you install and activate it, all PDFs served by your Nginx server will automatically be signed by your SSL certificate.

 For more details please go to  https://openpdfsign.org/
 ## Requirements
 * Java 8 or higher
 * python 3.9 or high
+* Webserver (currently only Nginx supported)
+* SSL certificate (tested with letsencrypt)

 ## Install
 In order to install the configurator run
 ```bash